Flickdm/tianocore-wiki.github.io/development/tutorials-howto/ArmPkg-Ds5.md

     sudo vim /usr/local/DS-5/sw/debugger/configdb/Boards/ARM/RTSM_VE_Cortex_A9x4/a9_bare_metal.xml

-Add the model parameter to the entry <SimOptions>:
+Add the model parameter to the entry :

     -C motherboard.flashloader0.fname="[YOUR_WORKSPACE_FULLPATH]/edk2/Build/ArmVExpress-RTSM-A9x4/DEBUG_RVCTLINUX/FV/RTSM_VE_CORTEX-A9_EFI.fd"

 From DS-5 v5.11, these parameters can be passed through the DS-5 User Interface. ![](ArmDs5-tutorial-10.png "ArmDs5-tutorial-10.png")

-<b>Note:</b>To get the list of supported parameters:
+**Note:**To get the list of supported parameters:

     /usr/local/DS-5/bin/RTSM_VE_Cortex-A9_MPx4 -l

 9\.
 In the 'Debugger' tab, select 'Connect Only'

-<b>Note:</b>If your development platform waits for a firmware at a
-specific location, you can for instance load the binary into the target binary from 'Execute debugger commands' using the following script:
+**Note:**If your development platform waits for a firmware at a specific location, you can for instance load the binary into the target binary from 'Execute debugger commands' using the following script: